microsoft/WhatTheHack/069-FabricRealTimeAnalytics/Coach/README.md

-# What The Hack - FabricRealTimeAnalytics - Coach Guide
+# What The Hack - Fabric Real-time Analytics - Coach Guide

 ## Introduction

-Welcome to the coach's guide for the FabricRealTimeAnalytics What The Hack.
+Welcome to the coach's guide for the Fabric Real-time Analytics What The Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.

 This hack includes an optional [lecture presentation](Lectures.pptx) that features short presentations to introduce key topics associated with each challenge.
 It is recommended that the host present each short presentation before attendees kick off that challenge.